SumitKumarCSE/OOPS/Notes.md

 ● A friend function can be a global function or a member of another class.

+# Interface
-`Interface`: An interface refers to a special type of class, which contains methods, but not their definition.
+An interface refers to a special type of class, which contains methods, but not their definition.
 Only the declaration of methods is allowed inside an interface.
 To use an interface, you can't create objects.
 Instead, you need to implement that interface and define the methods for their implementation.
 ```javascript
 public interface Printable {
     void print();